pgRouting/pgrouting/doc/bdDijkstra/bdDijkstra-family.rst

 .. index from here

 * :ref:`pgr_bdDijkstra` - Bidirectional Dijkstra algorithm for the shortest paths.
-* :ref:`pgr_bdDijkstraCost` - Bidirectional Dijkstra to calculate the cost of the shortest paths
+* :doc:`pgr_bdDijkstraCost` - Bidirectional Dijkstra to calculate the cost of the shortest paths
 * :ref:`pgr_bdDijkstraCostMatrix` - Bidirectional Dijkstra algorithm  to create a matrix of costs of the shortest paths.

 .. index to here